Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 The Mac and PC versions of the VPN require you to have Bitdefender Total Security installed.
 You can launch the VPN on its own, so unless you plan to use Bitdefender’s other features the Total Security app is little more than bloatware.

-The settings menu is easy to find, but there isn’t much there.
-The feature to automatically launch the VPN when connecting to unsecure WiFi is nice.
+The settings menu is also easy to find, but there isn’t much there.
+The feature to automatically launch the VPN when connecting to unsecure WiFi networks is nice.

 Many of the key features we would expect of a top level VPN just aren’t here, though.
-We would really like to see a kill switch option, for instance.
+We would absolutely expect to see a kill switch present, for instance.

 Customer Support